 Guide for Prospective Residents

 Cumbria Emmaus Trust was formed as a charity in June 1987 to provide residential care primarily for elderly Christians.
 This has now been changed to be able to care for not only the elderly but also any adults with the appropriate physical needs.
 The home called Emmaus House is located at Moresby Parks and was opened in June 1992.
 There is accommodation for 26 residents, each within a single occupancy room.
 Each room is furnished with a single bed, wardrobe, dressing table, bedside table, telephone (additional charge for outgoing calls), curtains, carpet and equipped with en-suite facilities comprising a toilet and wash hand basin.
-Within the home we have a passenger lift and 3 bathrooms equipped with hoists to assist those who need help whilst bathing.
+Within the home we have a passenger lift, a shower room and two bathrooms equipped with hoists to assist those who need help whilst bathing.
 Surrounding the home there are pleasant well maintained gardens.
 Residents are welcome to bring with them small items of a personal nature, but unfortunately large items e.g. furniture can not be accommodated.
 Where appropriate and subject to an assessment, residents are encouraged to be independent and if they so desire, to see to their own personal needs.

 Emmaus House will provide for all the residents needs with respect to a varied diet of wholesome nutritious food and in most cases special diets can be accommodated.
 The residents' clothes are laundered in-house and a regular supply of clean bed linen and towels are provided.
 The residents are welcome to make use of the independent hairdresser (subject to a charge) who regularly visits the home and newspapers are delivered if required.
 The residents are free to continue where appropriate, with their own General Practitioner.
 Other National Health Services e.g. dental care, chiropody and optical health care are made available within the home.